Union Beach, New Jersey: Education

 The Union Beach School System serves public school students in pre-kindergarten through eighth grade at Union Beach Memorial School.
 As of the 2019–20 school year, the district, comprised of one school, had an enrollment of 640 students and 61.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.

 Public school students in ninth through twelfth grades attend Keyport High School in Keyport, as part of a sending/receiving relationship with the Keyport Public Schools.
 As of the 2019–20 school year, the high school had an enrollment of 373 students and 36.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.

 Students have the choice to apply for Red Bank Regional High School for admission into its specialized programs.
 High school students also have the option to apply to one of the career academies in the Monmouth County Vocational School District.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 25.60 mi of roadways, of which 22.06 mi were maintained by the municipality, 2.93 mi by Monmouth County and 0.61 mi by the New Jersey Department of Transportation.

 Route 36 runs along the borough's southern border with Hazlet Township.

 Public transportation

-NJ Transit local bus service is available on the 817 route.
+NJ Transit local bus service is available on the 817 route to Perth Amboy.
+Academy Bus Lines provides service to the Port Authority Bus Terminal in Midtown Manhattan and to Wall Street in Downtown Manhattan on routes along Route 36.
+The closest train station is in neighboring Hazlet, which provides service on the North Jersey Coast Line.

+Union Beach is 29 mi from Newark Liberty International Airport in Newark / Elizabeth.